-The PACE Elementary Education Program is a pathway intended for individuals working as para-educators, for career changers, and for non-traditional students who cannot attend a traditional campus program.
-To be a viable candidate for this program, the student must have completed coursework equivalent to an Associate's Degree or already have acquired a Bachelor's Degree.
+The Elementary PACE (Pathways for Accelerated Certification and Endorsement) Programs are pathways toward elementary teacher certification or endorsement.
+These pathways are intended for individuals working as para-educators, substitute teachers, for career changers, and for non-traditional students who cannot attend a traditional campus program.
+To be a viable candidate for this program, the applicant must have completed coursework equivalent to an associate degree or already have acquired a bachelor’s degree.
 For those completing the program as undergraduates, the program will result in a Bachelor of Science Degree in Elementary Education along with Idaho Standard Instructional Certification.

 Each program is individually tailored to the applicant and requirements for completion are based on an initial evaluation of progress toward a degree or based on coursework and experience with youth.

 Individuals considering PACE programs should begin by submitting a Request for Transcript Evaluation Form to the Division of Teacher Education, along with copies of all transcripts from higher education institutions.